qivicon/smarthome/docs/sources/architecture/thing-definition.md

 | Wind          | R               | Number                 |
 | Window        | R, RW           | String, Switch         |
 | Zoom          | RW              | String                 |
+R=Read, RW=Read/Write

 The accessible mode indicates whether a category could have `read only` flag configured to true or not.
-For example the "Motion" category only can be used for sensors, so `read only` can not be false.
-Temperature can be either measured or adjusted, so its accessible mode is R and RW, which means the read only flag can be true or false.
+For example the `Motion` category can be used for sensors only, so `read only` can not be false.
+Temperature can be either measured or adjusted, so the accessible mode is R and RW, which means the read only flag can be `true` or `false`.
 In addition categories are realated to specific item types.
-For example the 'Energy' category can only be used for Number items.
-But 'Rain' could be either expressed as Switch item, where it only indicates if it rains or not, or as Number, which gives information about the rain intensity.
+For example the 'Energy' category can only be used for `Number` items.
+But `Rain` could be either expressed as Switch item, where it only indicates if it rains or not, or as `Number`, which gives information about the rain intensity.

 The list of categories may not be complete and not every device will fit into one of these categories.
 It is possible to define own categories.
-If the category is used widly used, the list of predefined categories can be extended.
+If the category is widely used, the list of predefined categories can be extended.
 Moreover not all user interfaces will support all categories.
 It is more important to specify the `read only` information and state information, so that default controls can be rendered, even if the category is not supported.

 ### Channel Groups

 Some devices might have a lot of channels.
 There are also complex devices like a multi-channel actuator, which is installed inside the switchboard, but controls switches in other rooms.
-Therefore channel groups can be used to group a set of channels together into one logical group.
+Therefore channel groups can be used to group a set of channels together into one logical block.
 A thing can only have direct channels or channel groups, but not both.

-Inside the thing types XML file a channel groups can be defined like this:
+Inside the thing types XML file channel groups can be defined like this:

 ```xml
 <thing-type id="multiChannelSwitchActor">